-Applicant must be in the 8th through 11th grade on or before April 21, 2014.
-This seven-day intensive encounter offers the dedicated high school music student an opportunity to explore the many facets of majoring in music at the collegiate level.
+Applicant must be in the 8th through 11th grade on or before May 2, 2014.
+This week-long intensive encounter offers the dedicated high school theatre student an opportunity to explore the many facets of theatre training at the collegiate level.

-The application deadline is February 3, 2014 (all materials must be received by February 3) for early application, and April 21, 2014 (all materials must be received by April 21) for final decision.
-All applicants will be notified of their status prior to May 2014.
+The application deadline is May 16, 2014 (all materials must be received by May), and all applicants will be notified of their status in mid May 2014.
 Your application will not be processed until all required materials are received.
-If accepted for the workshop, the tuition is due by May 19, 2014.
+If accepted for the workshop, the tuition is due by May 23, 2014.
 If payment is not received by the deadline, the reserved space will be given to the next applicant on the waiting list.

 Should a registrant need to cancel after the deadline, tuition (minus a $50 handling fee) will be refunded if written notification is received by June 1, 2014.
 After that date, no refund will be tendered.
 Checks should be made payable to DePauw University.

-The week will culminate with a final recital program open to the public on Saturday, June 28, in Thompson Recital Hall at 10 a.m.
+The week will culminate with a final performance of a Shakespeare play, open to the public on Sunday, June 15, in Kerr Theatre at noon.
 All workshop registrants will perform.
 There will be a reception following the performance for the workshop participants and their guests to conclude the week.

 Students are expected to arrive on registration day and remain on campus through the final performance on the last day.

 Theatre Arts at DePauw is a residential program.
 Students are required to stay in campus residence halls and eat their meals in the dining area while attending the workshop.
 Male and female students will be housed separately within the residence halls.
 Trained counselors will supervise all residence halls and chaperone students during their week at DePauw.
 If the applicant is accepted, a list of suggested personal items to bring will be sent in the confirmation package.